Spotting Red Flags in Web3 Communities

 Healthy communities are open and informative.
 If a project avoids answering basic questions, deletes messages, or keeps everything behind closed doors, that’s a problem.

-Why it matters: Transparency builds trust.
+Transparency builds trust.
 If they can’t explain what they’re building, how it works, or who’s involved, they may be hiding something — or making it up as they go.
+When you engage in a community, you should feel informed and secure.

 2. Overhyped Marketing